 Independent Director & Chairman of the Audit Committee

 Donald Young has more than thirty five years experience working in the mining industry and, for many years, in public practice.
 He is a retired KPMG LLP partner.
 Before joining KPMG, he worked for Placer Dome Inc. (now Barrack Gold).
 In public practice, he worked both as an audit partner and, for a few years, as a management consulting partner focused on operational and organization reviews, governance, and control/ risk management.
 He is a Fellow and past president of the British Columbia Institute of Chartered Accountants.
 He is a member of the Institute of Corporate Directors.
-He currently serves on the board of Dundee Precious Metals Inc. He has served on the boards of other publicly listed and not for profit organizations, including Science World British Columbia, British Columbia Safety Authority and the Canadian Institute of Chartered Accountants.
+He currently serves on the board of Dundee Precious Metals Inc. and Wildcat Silver Corporation.
+He has served on the boards of other publicly listed and not for profit organizations, including Science World British Columbia, British Columbia Safety Authority and the Canadian Institute of Chartered Accountants.